Six Activities to Honor the Winter Solstice

 3. To symbolize the sun, make orange and clove pomanders.
 This is a great activity for adults and kids to do together.
 Pre-punch holes with a toothpick and create a pattern in the orange peel.
 Then stick whole cloves into each whole.
 This is a fun tactile experience for kids of all ages (and adults too!).
 Not to mention, the smell is Divine!
 Tie a ribbon around the finished product and hang it by your fireplace.

 4. Enjoy a day of darkness.
 Leave the lights and electronics off all day and night with just candlelight and firelight to illuminate your home.
 Prepare soup in a crock pot or on the stove the day before to eat throughout the day.
-(Check out my I Love Soup pinterest board for ideas.)
 Follow the natural rhythm of the darkness.
 You might want to grab your favorite book by the fire all day, work on a puzzle or lego project, play music, write, or take-a-nap.

 5. Finally, create a special and simple ritual to release the stagnant energies of the year and set intentions for the coming year.
 After the Winter Solstice the light returns a little each day until we reach the longest day of sunlight on Summer Solstice around June 21.
 Set a simple ritual space using candles and any of the solstice nature items mentioned above.
 Start by meditating on what you wish to release from the past year and write it down.
 Then meditate on your intentions for the coming year.
 Write those down.
 When you feel ready, place both lists in the fire.
 Use the energy of the returning sun to illuminate your path!
 Celebrate with food, music, and dancing!